geostyler/geostyler-homepage/content/codesprint-2023/contributions.md

 ### Support for Expressions in the UI

 After setting the basement for the usage of expressions in the last code sprint in 2022, the GeoStyler UI now also supports expressions.
 Users are now enabled to create styling rules based on attributes of their dataset.
 Colors, sizes, strokes, etc. can now all be computed with values derived from the geodata itself.
+So if you want the size of a point representing a city being proportional to the number of its inhabitants, this can now be easily achieved.
+Many real-world styling challenges can now be adressed in an appropriate, compact and flexible way.
 And the best part of it: There is no need to write the expressions by hand.
 The UI provides a graphical editor just for that.
 Now, the parsers need to be updated to fully support this feature.

 ![Expressions UI example](/images/geostyler-codesprint-2023-expressions.gif)